Run your first simulation with Palace

 -launcher-args,

-Palace optionally saves electromagnetic field data in the PVD format, which is immediately accessible by ParaView or ParaView-compatible software.
+Palace optionally saves electromagnetic field data in the PVD format, which is immediately accessible by ParaView or ParaView-compatible software, and as MFEM grid functions, which can be visualized with GLVis.
 You can download ParaView from the official website or using your package manager (dnf, apt, brew, ...).
-ParaView is not required for running simulations, but we will use it in this tutorial to visualize our simulated fields.
+GLVis can be downloaded from the official website.
+ParaView and GLVis are not required for running simulations, but we will use it in this tutorial to visualize our simulated fields.

 The mesh